layilin/SP23-33852/about.md

 **Cristobal Silva** is co-editor of *Digital Grainger* and currently an Associate Professor in the <a href="https://english.columbia.edu/" target="blank">Department of English and Comparative Literature</a> at Columbia University.
 He has written *Miraculous Plagues: An Epidemiology of Early New England Narrative* (Oxford UP, 2011) and is completing a book manuscript entitled "Republic of Medicine: Citizenship, Memory, and Caregiving in the Early Black Atlantic."
 He will be joining the Department of English at UCLA in the summer of 2019.

 **Kimberly Takahata** is a doctoral candidate in the <a href="https://english.columbia.edu/" target="blank">Department of English and Comparative Literature</a> at Columbia University.
-Her dissertation, entitled “Skeletal Testimony: Bony Ecologies in the Early Atlantic,” analyzes descriptions of human bones as sites of resistance in colonial accounts in order to disrupt depictions of indigenous and enslaved commodification and displacement.
+She is currently at work on a dissertation entitled “Skeletal Testimony: Bony Biopolitics in the Early Atlantic,” which analyzes the figural and material archives of indigenous bones within early American literature.

 **Ami Yoon** is a third-year PhD student in the <a href="https://english.columbia.edu/" target="blank">Department of English and Comparative Literature</a> at Columbia University.
+Her research interests include poetry, natural history, and representations of affect in nineteenth-century American literature.

 [^fn1]: Another scholar who has influenced our approach is Nicole N. Aljoe, who recommends looking for stories about the enslaved "embedded" in other narratives (21).